richafnu/Viva/Viva/glint/setup/survey-qa.md

 Launch a test survey to your project team to confirm that emails arrive and the survey-taking experience appears as expected.
 To set up a test survey:

 > [!IMPORTANT]
-> Always create a copy of your survey program to launch a test survey.
-Test survey programs can be deleted, but test cycles in a survey program can't be deleted.
+> To launch a test survey, always create a copy of your survey program.
+Viva Glint Admins can delete test survey programs, but not test survey cycles in a survey program.

 1. From the admin dashboard, select **Configuration** and then choose **Survey Programs**.
 1. On the far right of your completed survey program, select the ellipses and choose **Duplicate** from the menu that appears.